customer-dynamics/c3-amazon-connect/docs/GETTING-STARTED.md

 ```

 > [!NOTE]
 > This command will deploy to the region specified in the default profile for your AWS CLI configuration.
-If you would like to deploy to a different profile, you can specify the profile using the `--profile` flag.
+If you would like to deploy to a different profile, you can specify the profile using the `-- --profile your_profile_name` argument.

 ### Provide Secret Values